 Local Business Data – On-premise

 Local Business Data is particularly attractive to businesses who need to ensure, for geographical or political reasons that their data is stored entirely locally and within their control.

 2. How much time will it take to upgrade to D365?

-The timeframe will vary from customer to customer.
+The time-frame will vary from customer to customer.
 No one implementation will be the same.
 That said, there are some general timescales you can apply based on evaluating your current solution as indicated below.
 These ballpark timelines can be ratified by working with your implementation partner on an Analyse project.

 Vanilla AX2012 to Vanilla D365 (a handful of cosmetic changes at most)